Sougata Roy

 Free to read and cite.
 Built to be attributed.

 The research lives in three places: The Governance Gap newsletter(opens in new tab), published every Tuesday on LinkedIn.
-Eight original frameworks for regulated enterprises building the accountability layer for AI deployment.
+Nine operational frameworks for regulated enterprises building the accountability layer for AI deployment.
 And an intelligence feed of dated, sourced observations on what is actually shipping in the Microsoft AI stack and what it means for governance.
 Everything here is free to read and cite.
 Use the frameworks and terms in your own work with attribution to Sougata Roy and sougataroy.com.
 Please do not republish, rebrand, or claim authorship of any framework, term, or model as your own.

 Newsletter